2021 School Re-entry Plan

 Parents may provide an alternative, comparable method for hand hygiene, if they are concerned about standard sanitizers and soaps available on campus.

-Students will be encouraged to wear masks and practice physical distancing in the hallways.
+Students will be encouraged to wear face coverings and practice social distancing in the hallways.
 Schedules and transitions will be adjusted to minimize the number of students in the hallways, whenever possible.

+All non-essential visitors will be restricted.
+Essential visitors will be asked to observe social distancing while on campus.
+All visitors will be screened for symptoms upon entry and will be asked to wash or sanitize their hands.
+Visitors must wear face coverings in accordance with local public health authority and Center for Disease Control (CDC) guidelines.
 Parents will be asked to remain in their vehicles for drop-off and pick-up.
-Whenever possible, parents will be encouraged to pick up children at a time when most or all of the students in that family can be picked up at the same time.
-If parents need to drop off or pick up students at times other than normal times, they will sign in/out in the School Office.
+Whenever possible, parents will be encouraged to pick up their children at a time when most or all the students in the same family can be picked up together.
+If parents need to drop off or pick-up students at times other than normal times, they will sign in/out in the School Office.

-It is impossible to know who may be infected and not exhibiting symptoms.
-The physical distancing, mask usage, regular sanitizing, frequent hand hygiene, and close monitoring of any symptoms will minimize the risk of infection as much as possible.
+The social distancing, face covering usage, regular sanitizing, frequent hand hygiene, and close monitoring of any symptoms will minimize the risk of infection as much as possible.

-HCA will be in close communication with DHPSS and follow their recommendations regarding contact tracing and notification of any individuals that may have come in contact with an infected individual.
-Our online platform will be in place should a temporary quarantine be necessary.
+HCA will be in close communication with DHPSS and follow their recommendations regarding contact tracing and notification of any individuals that may have encountered an infected individual.
+Sign-in/sign-out protocol and/or daily attendance will help us facilitate contact tracing.
+In the event of closure, our online platform will be in place should a temporary quarantine be necessary.
+Before staff and students return to campus, the facilities will be cleaned, sanitized, and disinfected in accordance with CDC guidelines.